lydiacodes04/lydiacodes04/README.md

 - 😊 I’m a social-worker becoming a software developer through Triple Ten Bootcamp.

-- 🔭 I'm currently working on WTWR, an app that suggest which clothing you should wear based on the current weather in your area.
+- 🔭 I'm currently working on building the backend for WTWR, an app that suggest which clothing you should wear based on the current weather in your area.

 - 🌱 I’m currently learning **React**